RightsandWrongsgit/ARMTEC/cicd/cruisevscode.md

 <img src="../cicd/captures/containerdrush4.png"  width="200">

 <font color=red>See, you are already brilliant.
-You have done VSCode, worked with a lando yml file, and learned about Drush!<font>
+You have done VSCode, worked with a lando yml file, and learned about Drush!<font><br>

   [- Next -]()